 Under the white enamel of your tooth and its hard dentin, the inside of your tooth contains a spongy tissue called pulp.
 In the pulp are your blood vessels, connective tissue, and nerves.
 These all help your tooth grow into its permanent form.
 However, once your tooth is fully grown, the pulp is not vital to its survival.

-Root canal therapy in TX causes little pain or discomfort.
-You receive local anesthesia for your procedure, just as you do for a tooth filling or wisdom tooth removal in Texas.
+Contrary to popular belief, root canals cause little pain or discomfort.
+You receive local anesthesia for your procedure, just as you do for a filling or wisdom tooth removal.
 You will experience some slight discomfort for as long as a few days after your dental appointment.

 You should not eat until your numbness subsides.
 It usually only takes up to four hours to return to normal levels of sensations.
-But you can go back to your regular daily routine of school or work immediately after your root canal treatment in TX.
+But you can go back to your regular daily routine of school or work immediately after your root canal treatment.

 A root canal works very well toward restoring your tooth to its natural functioning.
 You can bite, chew, and smile normally after this important, tooth-saving procedure.

-Your dentist or endodontic specialist at Lovett Dental in Houston diagnoses your tooth problem, telling you when you need root canal treatment in TX.
+Your dentist or endodontic specialist at Lovett Dental in Houston diagnoses your tooth problem, telling you when you need root canal treatment.
 But some signs point to a problem that may require this procedure.
 These signs include:

-Cost varies for a root canal treatment, depending on the difficulty of the procedure and which tooth is affected.
-Molars cost more when receiving root canal therapy in TX, due to their bigger size and existence of more root canals in these teeth.
+Cost varies for a root canal treatment, depending on the procedure’s difficulty and which tooth is affected.
+Molars cost more when receiving root canal therapy due to their bigger size and more root canals in these teeth.
 But most dental insurance plans pay for at least part of your treatment.

 The only other option for a root canal is having your tooth extracted.
-A tooth extraction is more expensive than restoring your existing tooth through endodontic care.
+Tooth extraction is more expensive than restoring your existing tooth through endodontic care.

-Lovett Dental provides root canal treatment in TX trusts.
+Lovett Dental provides root canal treatment trusts.
 Other Houston dental specialty services include:

-Because the procedure is less common than a dental filling, many people fear root canal treatment in TX.
-But there is nothing to fear, especially under the expert care of our dental professionals and endodontists at Lovett Dental.
-Call us today at 832.990.8754 to schedule your dental appointment and find out why people love how we care for their smiles.
+Because the procedure is less common than a dental filling, many people fear root canal treatment.
+But there is nothing to fear, especially under our dental professionals’ expert care and endodontists at Lovett Dental.
+Call us today at 832.990.8754, or contact us online to schedule your dental appointment and find out why people love how we care for their smiles.